human-conditions/yodrew.github.io-original/_pages/psychology.md

 But whence came poor habits?
 A healthy creature has strong self-correcting instincts.
 How could it persist in unhealthy behavior out of the blue?
 It makes no sense.
 Something must have happened to knock it far off course.
 Causation by poor habit fails in theory and practice.
 The awesome influence of trauma explains everything and reveals the solution.

 Most of this is standard psychology.
-Freud himself said all our suffering comes from trauma but, ironically, that it is necessary for civilization, which keeps us from savagery.
+Freud himself said all our suffering comes from trauma.
+Ironically, he said it is necessary for civilization, which keeps us from savagery.
 Another psychoanalyst, Immanuel Velikovsky, drew the opposite conclusion.
-Trauma comes from ancient cataclysm and we must heal from it to avoid repeating it unconsciously with nuclear war.
+Trauma comes from ancient cataclysm.
+We must heal from it to avoid repeating it unconsciously with nuclear war.

 Wilhelm Reich, Jean Liedloff, Frederick Leboyer, Arthur Janov, Alice Miller, Alexander Lowen, Joseph Chilton Pearce also took heroic stands for humanity in describing the routine brutality of civilized life.
 And they found various ways to deal with the worst of it.
-They only did not imagine the psyche could repair itself without therapy or discipline.
+Only, they did not imagine the psyche could repair itself without therapy or discipline.

 Suffice it to say I'm no scientific materialist.
-This quaint philosophy holds that a bludgeoned sensorium aided by computers is our only means of knowledge; that humans are so special that nature has exempted us from its laws; and that technology and really anything generated by civilization itself is inherently good until proven otherwise.
+That quaint philosophy holds that

+- a bludgeoned sensorium aided by computers is our only means of knowledge
+- humans are so special that nature has exempted us from its laws
+- that technology and anything else generated by civilization itself are inherently good until proven otherwise.

 Find excellent elaborations of the humor in this idea in _Ishmael_ by Daniel Quinn, _Running on Emptiness_ by John Zerzan, and Rupert Sheldrake's critique of scientism.

 The human organism is resilient in some ways and vulnerable in others.
 Darkness allows our autonomic selves to put both these qualities to use fully.
 In blackness, in jetty refuge, in the soft keep of bedroom or cabin, we will right unfathomable wrongs.